 - Choose Admin → Code Subtypes from the Tabletop menu.
-The Roundtable Code Subtypes window appears.
-You must have Administrator privilege or be logged in as the sysop user to perform Code Subtype maintenance. - 2.
+The Roundtable Code Subtypes window appears. - 2.
 From the Subtype list, select the Subtype you want to edit. - 3.
 When you begin to make changes, the Save Record and Cancel Record buttons are enabled.